-This report is based on data supplied by institutions to IPEDS during 2017-18 data collection year.
+This report is based on data supplied by institutions to IPEDS during 2018-19 data collection year.
 Response rates exceeded 99% for most surveys.
-IPEDS First Look reports at http://nces.ed.gov/pubsearch/getpubcats.asp?sid=010 provide some information on aggregate institutional responses.
+IPEDS First Look reports at https://nces.ed.gov/pubsearch/getpubcats.asp?sid=010 provide some information on aggregate institutional responses.
+Furthermore, data used in this report are provisional level and may be revised for a limited time through the IPEDS Prior Year Revision system.